gazconroy/digital-comma/_pages/cookie-policy.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: assets/images/cookies.jpg
-excerpt: "What information cookies gather, how the site use them and why it is sometimes necessary to store them"
+excerpt: "What information cookies gather, how this site uses them and why it is sometimes necessary to store them"
 ---

 # [Digital Comma's](https://digital-comma.com/) policy